 The specified constant envelope spreading scheme is at present only applicable for the SAT-MCS-1.50-2 PL burst format, with Link ID equal to 20, for which BL=261 and SF=16.
-The signature spreading sequences are optimised for an oversampling factor NS=16, and the cpa signature table is stored in the ASCII file “cpa_SF16_NS16_BL261.txt”, and the cpe table is stored in the file “cpe_SF16_NS16_BL261.txt” .
-The table entities within the files are oriented in BS2 rows and 8 columns.
+The signature spreading sequences are optimised for an oversampling factor NS=16, and the cpa signature table is stored in the ASCII file “cpa_SF16_NS16_BL261_r1.txt”, and the cpe table is stored in the file “cpe_SF16_NS16_BL261_r1.txt” .
+The table entities within the files are oriented in BS2 rows and 4 columns.
 The row number thus directly related to the first dimensional table indexes, la and le.
-The first, third, fifth and seventh columns contain the real part of the complex valued entities, while the second, fourth, sixth and eighth columns hold the imaginary part.
+Each of the complex values cp() can be represented as a phasor with amplitude and angle.
+The ASCII file contains the angle values (as radian) of the phasor with unity amplitude.
 The full relationship between a loaded ASCII file table, T[ ], and a signature table cp ( ) becomes:

-cpl,p=Tl+1, 2p+1+j∙Tl+1, 2p+2
+cpl,p=cos (Tl+1, 2p+1)+j∙sin (Tl+1, 2p+1)